Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cuộc cạnh tranh đất hiếm trên toàn cầu - 4

-China dominates rare earths (Photo: AFP).
+China dominates the rare earth market (Photo: AFP).

-Japan seeks alternative materials
+Japan seeks alternative materials.

 Source: https://dantri.com.vn/khoa-hoc/cuoc-canh-tranh-dat-hiem-tren-toan-cau-20250925151603671.htm